kajananchinniah/Ray-Tracer/README.md

 didn't take long but visually is worse.

 ## Dependencies
-- CUDA + NVCC compiler
+- CUDA + NVCC compiler (requires CUDA compatible card)
 - OpenCV (only for image I/O)
 - Doxygen (documentation)
 - Gtest (tests)

+For installation, I'd recommend looking online to do it (I'll post instructions later if I get to it).

 ## Building
 To compile: